Lesterpig/sockpress/README.md

-Sockpress
+sockpress
 =========

-A simple express.js and socket.io wrapper for nodejs (work in progress).
+A simple express.js and socket.io wrapper for nodejs.
 **Note** : Sockpress is not able to manage https servers for the moment.

 Why ?